Guidance for schools, and parents and carers, on smoking and vaping

 Smokers and their children are used to health promotion campaigns about smoking - they are faced with campaign messages in most media, so may well have discussed this subject as a family already.

 We have provided a template letter for schools to send to parents/carers before lessons are taught on this topic.
 It includes information about the local Stop Smoking Service, Smokefree Hampshire, which offers free, friendly help and professional support.

 The popularity of vaping and electronic cigarettes makes it likely that children will have questions and live with family members using them.
 It is advisable, therefore, to update your knowledge on the most recent guidance on their use.
 You may wish to read the briefing from ASH and evidence review from Public Health England.
 Current Public Health England guidance suggests that vaping is significantly safer than smoking and that e-cigarettes can be an effective tool as an aid to stopping smoking.
+Further resources are available.

 Smoking in cars